 Divorce and it’s associated stresses and losses can pose great disadvantages to your children.
 The Longevity Project found that the divorce of one’s parents as a child, shortens a child’s life more than the death of a parent.
 The single strongest social predictor of early death in adulthood is parental divorce during childhood.
 Many of the harms of divorce can be mitigated by focusing on the needs of the children and reducing conflict with your co-parent.
 Communicating effectively is essential to reducing conflict.
 Here is a useful guide on co-parent communication.

 It is often useful to be familiar with research findings about parent-child time sharing in making decisions about these issues.
 I have assembled some of the most useful information on this issue here .

 Mom Loses Custody for Alienating Dad is an article that shows how severe the consequences can be for being a vindictive co-parent.

 Special Master Services

 When divorced parents have a particular difficulty cooperating and co-parenting, they may have a special master appointed to resolve their parenting disputes.
 In general, a special master is appointed by the Court with an order that outlines the role and powers of the special master Typically, the special master is empowered to resolve a limited set of parenting disputes.
 Once decided, the special master’s decision has the weight of a court order, unless or until reversed by the Court.
-For more detail see the special master forms.
+For more detail see the special master form on the Forms Page.

 For special master services I require a $1000 retainer (usually paid in equal parts by the parties, but this can be specified differently by the Court).
 I require the parents to communicate with each other and the special master via email.
 I require the responsible parties to keep a valid credit card on file to bill if accounts are not paid in accordance with the contract provisions.
 For more information see the Special Master forms.